-- · Evaluate and improve universal accessibility at all parks. - Maintain and update existing park equipment and amenities as needed, including playground equipment, hard pavement surfaces, and landscaped areas. - Study the need for a multi-use outdoor community gathering area that serves as a venue for concerts, festivals, art and other cultural programming. - · Promote the inclusion of green space, trail connections, recreation amenities, etc. as new developments are planned. - · Monitor the use of athletic fields and facilities to determine additional needs. - Coordinate efforts with the Johnson Creek Preservation Group for opportunities to preserve open space and provide public access along the Johnson Creek. - Analyze park maintenance operations and implement plans to most efficiently maintain the parks using full-time, part-time, and seasonal staff, and contractual services. - · Develop a comprehensive annual park maintenance plan. - · Implement a broad-based training program for all park maintenance staff. - Utilize technology to enhance park experiences, including apps for virtual tours and interactive maps.
+- · Evaluate and improve universal accessibility at all parks. - Maintain and update existing park equipment and amenities as needed, including playground equipment, hard pavement surfaces, and landscaped areas. - Study the need for a multi-use outdoor community gathering area that serves as a venue for concerts, festivals, art and other cultural programming. - · Promote the inclusion of green space, trail connections, recreation amenities, etc. as new developments are planned. - · Monitor the use of athletic fields and facilities to determine additional needs. - Coordinate efforts with the Johnson Creek Preservation Group for opportunities to preserve open space and provide public access along the Johnson Creek. - Coordinate efforts wit hthe River Restoration Task Force, the Friends of the Rouge, and the Alliance of Rouge Communities to enhance riverbank stabilization and public access to develop a continuous riverwalk along the Rouge River and Johnson Creek. - Analyze park maintenance operations and implement plans to most efficiently maintain the parks using full-time, part-time, and seasonal staff, and contractual services. - Develop a comprehensive annual park maintenance plan. - · Implement a broad-based training program for all park maintenance staff. - · Utilize technology to enhance park experiences, including apps for virtual tours and interactive maps.